Roger Ver: Cryptocurrency

-2011 marked a year with substantial activity for Ver in his early Bitcoin evangelism and career.
 In 2011, Ver's company MemoryDealers became the first established business in the world to accept Bitcoin as payment.
 Also, in this same year he co-founded the Silicon Valley Bitcoin Meetup, one of the earliest Bitcoin meetup groups worldwide, helping to organize events and expand awareness.
+In mid-2011, during Bitcoin's first major price crash, Ver and Jesse Powell assisted Mt.
+Gox with operational issues, helping the company to navigate technical and business challenges.
 Ver began paying for national radio Bitcoin advertisements on the libertarian radio show Free Talk Live, which was aired on more than 100 radio stations.
 Ver additionally paid for the world's first Bitcoin billboard advertisement.
 It was posted along one of the busiest expressways in Silicon Valley.
-Lastly, in 2011, Ver made his now famous public "Bitcoin Bet" that Bitcoin would outperform gold, silver, platinum, and the US stock market by over one hundred times over the next two years.
+Lastly, in 2011, Ver made his public "Bitcoin Bet" that Bitcoin would outperform gold, silver, platinum, and the US stock market by over one hundred times over the next two years.

 He was also among the five founding members of the Bitcoin Foundation.

-Bitcoin philosophy and advocacy

 Ver has long promoted Bitcoin as a tool for economic freedom.
-In 2017, he helped lead the push for larger Bitcoin block sizes, supporting the Bitcoin XT project.

-Although often linked to Bitcoin Cash, Ver has repeatedly clarified that he is not its creator.
-Instead, his role has been as a supporter of cryptocurrencies that function effectively as electronic cash.
-In contrast, he played active early roles in launching other cryptocurrencies, including Ripple (XRP) and what later became FIRO, by providing critical early funding and support.
+In 2017, he supported the Bitcoin XT project, which pushed for larger Bitcoin block sizes.Although often linked to Bitcoin Cash, Ver has clarified that he is not its creator.

-Mt.
-Gox

-In mid-2011, during Bitcoin's first major price crash, Ver and Jesse Powell assisted Mt.
-Gox with operational issues, helping the company to navigate technical and business challenges.

-CoinFLEX controversy

-In June 2022, the cryptocurrency exchange CoinFLEX halted withdrawals and publicly blamed Ver for an alleged $47 million debt.
-Ver has rejected these claims, stating that CoinFLEX itself defrauded him.
-He later sued the company, and a settlement confirmed over $100 million USD was owed to Ver.
+In June 2022, the cryptocurrency exchange CoinFLEX halted withdrawals and publicly blamed Ver for an alleged debt of $47 million.
+Ver rejected these claims, stating that CoinFLEX itself defrauded him.
+He later sued the company, and a settlement confirmed that Ver was owed over $100 million USD.

 Published works

-In 2015, Digital Gold was published, highlighting the major role Ver had played in Bitcoin up to that time.
+In 2015, Digital Gold was published, highlighting the role Ver had played in Bitcoin up to that time.

 In 2024, Ver self-published the book Hijacking Bitcoin, a book detailing the history and evolution of Bitcoin.

 Personal life

 Ver describes himself as libertarian, anarcho-capitalist, and voluntaryist.
 He has lived in multiple countries, including Japan (since 2006), Saint Kitts and Nevis, Antigua, and others.
+He renounced his United States citizenship in 2014.
+In 2023, Ver was given the title of Duke and became the Minister of Finance for the Joseon Cybernation.

 Ver has competed in Brazilian jiu-jitsu, earning a black belt and competing internationally.

-Philanthropy

-Roger Ver has made several significant donations to libertarian, civil liberties causes, privacy rights, and personal and economic freedom causes, including: